 Fall 2016 will see the inauguration of the Dartmouth Advancing Blackness Fellowship (DAB Fellowship).
-The DAB Fellowship is a mentoring program for Black men on campus, with a focus on supporting the transition of first-year students into the campus climate, as well as supporting upperclassmen with professional transitions and mentorship.
+The DAB Fellowship is a development program for Black men on campus, with a focus on supporting the transition of first-year students into the campus climate, as well as supporting upperclassmen in leadership skill development and professional transitions.

 Fall 2016 will see the inauguration of RISE.
 RISE is a four-year enrichment program for Black undergraduate women at Dartmouth that aims to build upon the Resilience, Integrity, and Strength of young Black women, Empowering them to be their best selves.
 This program will facilitate a smooth transition for first-year students on campus through its mentoring program, as well as support upperclasswomen with professional transitions and mentorship by Black women professionals in the northeast.

 Implemented in Fall 2015, The SupperTime is a termly dinner that centers the Black Queer experience.
 Once a term a dinner guest who identifies is brought to campus and students have the opportunity for a group dinner with to celebrate, reflect, and simply just be with one another in a space of openness, support, and safety.

 OPAL-Black Student Advising is thrilled to partner with Dartmouth College Off-Campus Programs to co-coordinate the HBCU Exchange program.
 Dartmouth College students have the opportunity to experience a term at either Spelman College or Morehouse College while enrolled on-term.
 The deadline for HBCU Exchange applications are typically January 31st of each year.
 For more information on the application process be sure to look at the The Frank J. Guarini Institute for International Education websites below: